Yeregorix/Mirage/README.md

 * Ore page: https://ore.spongepowered.org/Yeregorix/Mirage

-To setup your workspace run `gradle setupServer setupDecompWorkspace` then add run configurations that points to `run\vanilla\server.jar` and `run\forge\server.jar` and configure them to run `gradle updatePlugin` before each run.
+To setup your workspace run `gradle setupVanillaServer setupForgeServer setupDecompWorkspace` then add run configurations that points to `run\vanilla\server.jar` and `run\forge\server.jar` and configure them to run `gradle updatePlugin` before each run.